Taylor Anderson (footballer)

-Taylor Ellis Anderson is an English professional footballer who plays as a defender for Alfreton Town on loan from club Mansfield Town.
+Taylor Ellis Anderson is an English professional footballer who plays as a defender for club Mansfield Town.

 Career

 Anderson joined the Mansfield Town academy in 2019.
 On 14 February 2023, he made his professional debut, coming on as a late substitute for Elliott Hewitt in a 4–0 victory over Carlisle United.
 He then made 2 more appearances that season, causing the club to trigger the extension option on his contract.

 In October 2025, Anderson joined National League North club Alfreton Town on a one-month loan deal.